For the fifth time in a row, German passport holders are the most welcome when crossing foreign borders

-“As the world economy has become increasingly globalised, the need for greater visa-free access has grown steadily,” Henley explains the importance of such indexes.
+“As the world economy has become increasingly globalized, the need for greater visa-free access has grown steadily,” Henley explains the importance of such indexes.

 “Wealthy individuals in particular are more cosmopolitan and transnational today than ever before, with roots, networks, assets, properties, and even citizenship spanning multiple countries.”

 The least powerful passport holders come from Afghanistan, who can go to 22 countries, followed by Iraq with 27 and Syria with 28.
-Other citizens with restricted travelling options come from Somalia, Yemen, Lybia or Nepal.
+Other citizens with restricted traveling options come from Somalia, Yemen, Lybia, or Nepal.

 You can access the whole Henley Index here.